MicrosoftDocs/bot-docs/styleguide/ref-guide/sdk-team-guidance.md

     }

 ```
+-->

 ## Files

-A doc comment describing a file must be placed before any code in the file.
+The comment describing a file must be placed before any code in the file.
-It should be annotated with the `@packageDocumentation` tag so *TypeDoc* knows it is intended
+It should be annotated with the `@packageDocumentation` tag so *TypeDoc* knows it is
-to be the documentation for the file itself.
+the documentation for the file itself.

 ```javascript
 // file.ts